A CRISIS-hit hospital trust has appointed three non-executive directors to its board following a mass resignation.

 Their appointment follows the resignations of Anita Fatchett, David Longstaff, Margaret Faull and Iain Wilkinson on July 3.

-They left amid a deepening financial crisis at Mid Yorkshire, which runs Pontefract, Dewsbury and Pinderfields hospitals.
+They left amid a deepening financial crisis at the trust, which runs Pinderfields, Dewsbury and Pontefract hospitals.

 Mid Yorkshire is expected to be £26m in deficit at the end of the year and has missed targets to become a Foundation Trust - an elite status the government is forcing all hospital trusts to achieve or face major reorganisation.